-It is certainly a beautiful place with a wonderful peaceful atmosphere and is regularly grazed by the Thomas family’s pedigree Hereford cattle and, in spring by our flock of ewes and lambs.
+It is certainly a beautiful place with a wonderful peaceful atmosphere and is regularly grazed by our pedigree Hereford cattle and, in spring by our flock of ewes and lambs.
 Primroses and bluebells grow there in spring, and in autumn, cider-fruit is gathered from the one hundred year old cider orchard in the centre of the camp.
 At Christmas, we can pick mistletoe, holly and old man’s beard.

 Humber was also known to the Romans, whose road passes along the western boundary of Humber Woodland of Remembrance.
 There is a significant Roman site just to the north, at Blackwardine, where the Victorians found pottery, whilst building the railway (now gone, thanks to Dr Beeching – more history!)